Justin Murphy (Australian rules footballer): Return to Carlton (2002–2003)

+In 2003, Carlton's disarray continued after being found guilty of breaching AFL salary cap rules.
+Murphy found this period tough and averaged just 14 disposals in his 16 matches in the 2003 season.
+Murphy then had a falling-out with Carlton senior coach Denis Pagan and the match committee and then requested a trade to Essendon at the end of the 2003 season.

+Murphy in his second tenure with Carlton from 2002 until 2003 played a total of 36 games and kicked a total of 29 goals.

+Essendon (2004–2005)

+Murphy was traded to Essendon at the end of the 2003 season.

-He was involved in the infamous “Line in the Sand” match while playing for Essendon in 2004 and was the only Essendon player to be handed a match suspension after the game.
+He was involved in the infamous "Line in the Sand" match while playing for Essendon in 2004 and was the only Essendon player to be handed a match suspension after the game.

-Murphy announced his retirement after he was delisted by Essendon after the conclusion of the 2005 AFL Season.
+Murphy announced his retirement after he was delisted by Essendon after the conclusion of the 2005 AFL season.

+Murphy played for Essendon from 2004 until 2005 for a total of 40 games and kicked a total of 28 goals.

 Post-AFL career

 In 2006, Murphy joined the Heidelberg Football Club in Melbourne's Diamond Valley Football League (later known as the Northern Football League).
 He played six seasons with the Tigers, in which time he played more than 100 games and won four Premierships.

 In 2012, he played for the Tatura Football Club in the Goulburn Valley Football League, winning a premiership there; he played for Numurkah in the Murray Football League in early 2013, and returned to Heidelberg in late 2013, then moved to Knox in the Eastern Football League in 2014.
 Murphy has also played summer seasons in the Northern Territory Football League with Waratah.